ichenglin/Unit_Practice/03 Tower of Hanoi/README.md

 ## 👫 Q2: Perform Legal Move between Towers

-Nice! 👍 Seems like you had resolved the issue of peoples playing games unfairly, yet it sure isn't good enough for us.
+Nice! 👍 Seems like you had resolved the issue of people playing games unfairly, yet it sure isn't good enough for us.
 While you were away, we observed that the **world could be even better** by simply **avoid having miscommunications**. 🤐 After an in-deep discussion with the professionals in our association, we proudly concluded that the best solution is to **simplify our use of language**.